ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

-Dion Skipper is not a recent and seasonal southern immigrant, like Ocola or Fiery Skippers, but rather a fairly rare marsh skipper which might have been here unnoticed since postglacial times.
+Dion Skipper is not a recent and seasonal southern immigrant, like Ocola or Fiery Skippers, but rather an uncommon marsh skipper which might have been here unnoticed since postglacial times.
 In habitat it is similar to Two-spotted Skipper, Black Dash and Mulberry Wing, but unlike these species it does have a midwestern and southeastern coastal range.

 In Massachusetts Dion Skipper may be threatened by habitat loss and hydrologic alteration that disrupts the flooding regime in its habitat.
 Common reed (Phragmites australis) and other invasive wetland plants may degrade and destroy habitat.
 Other potential threats include introduced generalist parasitoids and insecticide spraying (NHESP 2/2010).
 Dion Skipper is a Threatened species in Massachusetts, and sightings should be reported at http://www.mass.gov/dfwele/dfw/nhesp/species_info/pdf/electronic_animal_form.pdf .